Venkataraman Subramanya: International career

 Subramanya played with moderate success in the few Tests that he played between 1965 and 1968.
 Against West Indies at Madras in 1966–67, he hit a breezy 61, treating Hall and Griffith with disdain.
 He did little of note on the tour of England in 1967, but he touched form late and played in two of the three Tests.
 Pressed to open the attack because of injuries to the regular new ball bowlers, he bowled Geoff Boycott in the third Test at Edgbaston.
 On the tour of Australia and New Zealand in 1967–68, he did little of note, save for a fighting 75 in a losing cause in the first Test at Adelaide.

 Later career

 Subramanya later returned to play for the Mysore team.
 His greatest contribution to Karnataka Cricket was as a leader.
 Under his leadership, talented cricketers like B. S. Chandrasekhar, Gundappa Vishwanath, EAS Prasanna, Syed Kirmani made their debuts and were given extended runs.
 He inculcated a sense of team spirit that lacking earlier.
 He broke down club cricket loyalties and inspired the cricketers to play for Mysore.

 Subramanya was considered ahead of his time.
 At a time, when fielding drills were non-existent, he introduced physical training in the form of jogging, stretching, cross-training and intense fielding practices.
 He fought with the administrators for better practice facilities at the RSI grounds in Bangalore.
 He insisted on a proper diet for the cricketers.

-Since the game was not paying well, Subramanya decided to emigrate to Australia.
+Subramanya emigrated to Australia in late 1969.